-I mentioned earlier this month that I’d talk a bit about goals.
-It was actually intentional of me to wait until late January, after the New Years newness wore off a bit but was still fresh on our minds.
-Most of us fire out of the gate with gusto, all eager and bright-eyed with our one words and our big goals.
+New year’s goals are notoriously unsuccessful.
+Most of us fire out of the gate with gusto, eager and bright-eyed with our one words and our big goals.

-But come February, when the skies are still gray and absent of any holiday merriment?
-When life is back to business as usual?
-It’s easy to stop caring.
-Or at least to stop trying so hard.
-(It is for me, anyway.)
+But come February, when the skies are gray and life goes on minus the holiday merriment?
+It’s easy to stop caring and trying so hard.

-Except there’s one time I’ve found when it doesn’t happen—when I add an ingredient and it actually makes some traction with my goals.
+But there’s one time I’ve found when this doesn’t happen—it’s when I add an ingredient that actually gives me some traction with goals.
 And it’s a little Japanese word that doesn’t even really translate well in English.

-If you’ve read One Bite before, you’ve heard me talk about this word.
-It basically means small, continuous change.
-It’s the idea that little changes, almost unnoticeable on its own, eventually add up to that big change you’re after.
-The process is typically much more realistic and much less painful.
+Loosely, it means small, continuous change.
+It’s the idea that little changes, almost unnoticeable on their own, eventually add up to that big change you’re after.
+The process is typically more realistic and less painful.

-An easy example is with time.
-Let’s say you want to build the habit of waking up an hour earlier.
+Time is an easy example.
+Let’s say you want to build a habit of waking up an hour earlier.
 You can go cold turkey and rip off the bandaid, setting your alarm a full hour earlier tomorrow.
 You’ll probably be tired and groggy for the first few days doing this—possibly more, depending on how hard this is for you.

 But eventually, if you keep this up daily, you’ll have built a new habit of waking earlier.
 “They” say a new habit takes a minimum of 21 consistent days before the neurological pathways in the brain take full effect.
 (And then longer, for it to fully solidify.)

 Or, you could take those 21 days and do a little math.
 The first day, set your alarm three minutes earlier.
 That’s it.
-And more than likely, you’ll hardly feel the difference.
+More than likely, you’ll hardly feel the difference when you wake up.

 Kaizen isn’t for everyone.
 But it works for me.